rebeccahom/BasicProcessingSketch/README.md

 ### How to run
-Download or clone the repository and open index.html with your browser and watch the magic happen :)
+Download or clone the repository and open index.html with your browser and watch the magic happen~